kitzy/docker-fleetdm-stack/README.md

 This stack runs FleetDM with MySQL and Redis in Docker.
 All services are internal-only; external access is provided through a reverse proxy (e.g., Nginx Proxy Manager) on a shared `proxy` network.

+For more iformation on putting this stack behind Nginx Proxy Manager, see [this repo](https://github.com/kitzy/docker-webservices-stack).

 ---

 ## What this stack provides